 While coding the tests might feel similar between these two, there are some major differences and things you should account for.
 When it comes to web applications, one of the most important aspects is browser compatibility (Edge, Gecko, Chromium engines…), while the difference between supported OS versions and devices is a key thing for mobile apps.

 Secundo – the technology!

 Yeah, scary thing, isn’t it?
 Not to worry, I got your back, bro.
-Depending on the technology used to develop the application, your mileage may vary:
+Depending on the technology services, your mileage may vary: